Shooting at the 1972 Summer Olympics – Mixed 300 metre free rifle, three positions

 The mixed 300 m rifle three positions was an event at the 1972 Summer Olympics.
 This was the final time that free rifle was contested at the Olympics.
-Soviet shooter Boris Melnik was leading 1155 to 1154 when the unofficial scores were posted, but the official scoring brought American Lones Wigger up to 1155, Wigger won the tie breaker with a better score on the last string fired kneeling, 97, versus 96 for Melnik.
-It was the third consecutive victory in the event for the United States; the Soviet Union had taken at least one medal each of the six times it competed before the event was discontinued.
+Soviet shooter Boris Melnik was leading 1155 to 1154 when the unofficial scores were posted, but the official scoring brought American Lones Wigger up to 1155; Wigger won the tie breaker with a better score on the last string fired kneeling, 97, versus 96 for Melnik.
+It was the third consecutive victory in the event for the United States; the Soviet Union had taken at least one medal each of the six times it competed before the event was discontinued after 1972.
 Lajos Papp of Hungary took bronze.

 Background

 This was the 11th appearance of the 300 metre three-positions rifle event, which was held 11 times between 1900 and 1972.
 Three of the top 10 shooters from 1964 returned: silver medalist Valentin Kornev of the Soviet Union, eighth-place finisher Petre Șandor of Romania, and tenth-place finisher Lajos Papp of Hungary.
 Kornev was the reigning (1970) world champion.

 Cuba, North Korea, Paraguay, and West Germany each made its debut in the event.
 Finland, Sweden, and the United States each made their 10th appearance, tied for most of all nations.